isomerpages/sp-ilf/pages/Programme Overview.md

 ones."
 Drawing on 22 years of teaching experience, Prof. Ong will present a set of principles developed through his extensive teaching career and aligned with MOE’s 21st Century Competencies framework.</p>
-<p>&nbsp;Prof. Ong will share how he harnesses principles of motivation to
+<p>Prof. Ong will share how he harnesses principles of motivation to create
-create dynamic and engaging learning environments that captivate students both in and out of the classroom.
+dynamic and engaging learning environments that captivate students both in and out of the classroom.
 By showcasing real-world applications and success stories, he will demonstrate how educators can leverage AI and game-based strategies to empower students to excel in an increasingly evolving digital and interconnected world.</p>
 </td>
 </tr>
 </tbody>